mngugi/Mathematical-Terms-and-Formulae-for-Secondary-Schools/README.md

 # Mathematical-Terms-and-Formulae-for-Secondary-Schools
-# Mathematical Terms and Formulae for Secondary Schools

 Welcome to **Mathematical Terms and Formulae for Secondary Schools** — a comprehensive, easy-to-navigate collection of essential definitions, theorems, and formulae for secondary school mathematics.